yezhengkai/ERINN/README.md

 - block_z_max:
   Maximum length of block in the x direction.
 ---
 Since the package is under construction, many files are old versions.
 Please star us for upcoming functionality.

+Note that we will discard the matlab part and rewrite the entire package in python.